I. How Do I Become a Parent Manager?

 C. Tournament Information for the season should be discussed and communicated with the team’s parents.
 NOTE: Lake Placid Deposits are required at the very beginning of the season.
 Each team schedules tournaments, so the PM is responsible for collecting money, sending payment to the selected tournament committee and communication on logistics and activities associated with your team.

-If you want your tournament games loaded to your schedule, please e-mail the dates, times, locations and teams to our President, Keith Connery at:
+If you want your tournament games loaded to your schedule, please e-mail the dates, times, locations and teams to our President, Greg McGovern at: whawkspresident@wallingfordhawks

 D. Travel Uniforms Need to be ordered

 Early in the season, everyone will be contacted via a league-wide e-mail, from the PMD, asking that all parents on all travel teams check their child’s official game jersey, shells, and socks for sizing and condition, or, for our youngest travel teams (Mite B and Mite A), whether the kids even have an official Hawks game uniform.
 The game uniform consists of an orange Hawks jersey, a logo'd shell to fit over the player's pants, and a pair of dark blue socks.

 Finally, as to whether the players' names will be placed on their jerseys, this is strictly a coaching decision for each travel team.
 The head coach has final say and sole discretion on whether the names will be on the jerseys.

 E. Special Clothing Items for the Travel Teams